axelspringer/polymorphia/README.md

 ## Main features
  * compatible with JDK 11 (compiled with JDK 8)
- * minimal configuration - but configurable when needed
+ * minimal configuration, easy to use - but configurable when needed
+ * convention over configuration approach
+ * use standard mongo-java-driver features to store and retrieve entities from MongoDB (including async and synchronous support)
  * support for polymorphic class hierarchies
  * support for generic types
+ * works properly with any existing [Codec](org.bson.codecs.Codec) or [TypeCodec](src/main/java/de/bild/codec/TypeCodec.java) (if you need support for generic types e.g.)
  * fine grained control over discriminator keys and values (needed to morph into the correct POJO while decoding)
+ * allows for easy evolution of domain model (renaming of classes or evolution of non-polymorphic structures into polymorphic structures e.g.)
  * fast
  * support for primitives and their object counterparts, sets, lists, maps (Map<String, T> as well as Map<KeyType,ValueType>) multi dimensional arrays, enums
  * allows for easy **application** [@Id(collectible = true)](src/main/java/de/bild/codec/annotations/Id.java) generation [@see CollectibleCodec](org.bson.codecs.CollectibleCodec)